amyles/coherence-workshop-handson/coherence-workshop-handson.md

 We will create an environment variable whose value is the IP address of one of the nodes in the Phoenix cluster for use later on when deploying our Coherence application.

-Copy end enter the 2 commands below into your cloud shell.
+Copy and enter the 2 commands below into your cloud shell.

 ```
 export SECONDARY_CLUSTER_HOST=$(kubectl get nodes -owide --no-headers=true | awk {'print $7'} | head -n1)